Propylthiouracil, PTU tablets

 Keep out of the reach of children.

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
-Protect from heat and moisture.
+Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Keep tightly closed.
 Throw away any unused medicine after the expiration date.

 What should I tell my health care provider before I take this medicine?